 What does it mean to be "up-to-date on vaccination"?

-The United States Centers for Disease Control and Prevention (CDC) updated its definition for being up-to-date on vaccination as follows: “You are up to date with your COVID-19 vaccines when you have received all doses in the primary series and all boosters recommended for you, when eligible.
+The United States Centers for Disease Control and Prevention (CDC) updated its definition for being up-to-date on vaccination as follows: “You are up to date with your COVID-19 vaccines if you have completed a COVID-19 vaccine primary series and received the most recent booster dose recommended for you by the CDC."
 Every eligible individual living, working, and visiting San Francisco is strongly urged to get "up-to-date on vaccination" as soon as they are able.

 To claim an exemption, workers in high-risk settings must submit a declination form to their employer or the organization operating the high-risk setting.
-Unvaccinated exempt people who work in high-risk settings will be required to wear a well-fitted mask (except while actively eating or drinking).
+An exemption from vaccination requirement does not extend to the masking - all employees who work in high-risk settings are required to wear a well-fitted mask (except while actively eating or drinking).
 Use of non-vented N95 masks, supplied by the high-risk setting upon request, is strongly encouraged.
-Exempt employees must also get tested for COVID-19 at least once a week (and at least twice a week if the high-risk setting is a general acute care hospital, skilled nursing facility, intermediate care facility, or certain other locations) using either a nucleic acid or an antigen test.

 I am an employee who works in a high-risk setting.
 Does the health order allow my employer to ask me for information concerning my request for an exemption based on a disability or sincere religious belief?

-The health order prohibits employees from working indoors at high-risk facilities unless they are vaccinated with a complete initial series and have their booster once eligible, as of March 1, 2022.
-A worker may be able to obtain an exemption from the vaccination requirement, but only if they have a demonstrated disability or sincere religious belief that prevents them from receiving a COVID-19 vaccine and only if the employer can provide the employee with a reasonable accommodation.
+Because the health order prohibits employees from working indoors at high-risk facilities unless they are vaccinated with a complete initial series and have their booster once eligible, the employer can not allow people who are not up-to-date with their vaccination to work in the high-risk setting.
+If an employee demonstrates a disability or sincere religious belief that prevents them from receiving a COVID-19 vaccine and the employer might be able to provide them with reasonable accommodation.
 Nothing in the health order is intended to prevent an employer from engaging with its employees to determine whether the employee has a qualifying disability or religious belief or to determine whether the employer can offer the employee a reasonable accommodation.